Say Less + Repost: Emily Edwards “Blackout Poetry”

 TL;DR: say less

 I have resting contemplative face.
-It’s like the misogynistic term resting bitch face, except people ask why I’m sad when I’m really just deep in thought.
-I’m long-winded.
-I think in layers upon layers.
-This is a problem because people want to be stimulated, not submerged.
+It’s like the misogynistic term resting b!@#$ face, except people ask why I’m sad when I’m really just deep in thought.

 For today’s repost, I’m sharing a space that shows the value of restraint. fouuund.it is a site run by a brilliant writer, Emily Edwards, whose work captures deep emotion with precise minimalism.
 Each piece is strong enough to survive erasure.
 Below I’ll share examples of her work from Booooooom (seven o’s), but it doesn’t do it justice.
-Go to her site, where you can black out any words you want.
-What remains often feels deliberate, like fridge magnets you say “Oh, there’s no order to it!”
-But deep down everyone knows there is.

 Image examples are from Booooooom.
 Check out fouuund.it to try it yourself!